 The i2c address for the DS1307 RTC is 0x68.
 If you use this board along side the ADC Pi or ADC Differential Pi boards you will need to change the i2C address on those boards.

 Warning: Do not connect the RTC Pi to your Raspberry Pi when the power is connected without a CR2032 battery installed.
 This can cause damage to the DS1307 RTC chip.

 The RTC Pi Plus uses a CR2032 button battery (battery not included).

 How to set and read the time

-Follow our I2C tutorial for how to enable I2C on your Raspberry Pi and set up the real time clock on the RTC Pi.
+Follow our tutorial for how to set up the RTC Pi on your Raspberry Pi.